muratk3n/thirdwave/en/tweets/2019/week37.md

 ---

-Someone said once if everyone in the world went to Texas, it would merely be as dense as Hong Kong.

-*2019-9-11 14:56:27*

----

 West Bank is 5 times as large as Hong Kong, but has 1/3 of HK population.
 Earth is large.